shirishmaharjan/sithinakha/README.md

 <img src = "images/sithinakha1.jpg">

 It is accepted that the water asset ought to be closed for some days after cleaning in Sithi Nakha to stabilize the water level.
 When water is cleaned, it is cleaned by entering interior the burrowed wells, lakes, and boreholes, and by doing so, the underneath squanders like mud, sediment, and silt come up to the surface of the water.

+The Newa have continuously accepted that children are divine beings, and Kumar truly implies youthful man, or ruler.
+The wooden picture of Kumar housed in its Dyo Chhen within the ancient portion of Kathmandu is painted ruddy.
+In Newa dialect, a youthful infant is known as Hyaun Macha (<i>hyaun</i> = red, <i>macha</i> = child).

 <img src = "images/285396123_10223223891919880_4530750343294289693_n.jpg">